ThomasBleijendaal/RapidCMS/README.md

 There is no standard authentication support out of the box, so you have to do everything to have your uses sign in.
 But there are already some great resources [for adding Azure AD support to blazor](https://devblogs.microsoft.com/aspnet/configuring-a-server-side-blazor-app-with-azure-app-configuration/), so it's easy to get it working.
-In the [TestServer project](https://github.com/ThomasBleijendaal/RapidCMS/tree/master/RapidCMS/TestServer) it's also setup by adding some `Microsoft.AspNetCore.Authentication.*` packages and providing some configuration.
+See [this page about adding authentication](AUTH.md) for more information.

 ### Collections